Disclosure of Employer Recruitment Activities and Practices

 Student Direct Referrals

-Career Services staff supports and maintains fair and equitable recruiting practices and is therefore precluded from making direct student referrals or recommendations as outlined in the NACE Principles for Professional Practice.
+Center for Career and Professional Development staff supports and maintains fair and equitable recruiting practices and is therefore precluded from making direct student referrals or recommendations as outlined in the NACE Principles for Professional Practice.

 Financial Investment by Student

 Employers are prohibited from charging fees to students during the job search process or during employment.
-Career Services will not post positions where the student is required to purchase or rent any type of sales kit or presentation supplies.
+The Center for Career and Professional Development will not post positions where the student is required to purchase or rent any type of sales kit or presentation supplies.

 Unapproved Campus Marketing

-All forms of marketing on campus must receive prior approval from Career Services.
+All forms of marketing on campus must receive prior approval from the Center for Career and Professional Development.

 Alcohol Connected to On-Campus Recruiting